Colourful Northern India

 - All transport in an air-conditioned vehicle

-- 15 nights’ accommodation as specified
+- 14 nights’ accommodation as specified

-- All sightseeing and excursions as specified
+- All sightseeing and excursions as specified, including highlights such as

-- Jeep ride at Amber fort in Jaipur (Subject to availability on the day)
+- Jeep ride at Amber Fort in Jaipur (Subject to availability on the day)

 - Cooking demonstration in Jaipur